kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

 run ApplicationController
 ```

 When adding a new model, you'll need to trace its relationships, validations, and database.
-Be sure to add any belongs_to, has_many, has_secure_password to your objects, create the database with rake db:create_migration NAME=name_of_table and add any relevant columns, and validations
+Be sure to add any belongs_to, has_many, has_secure_password to your objects, create the database with rake db:create_migration NAME=name_of_table and add any relevant columns and validations.

 ```
 class User